 Protective clothing with electrostatic properties.
 Here, you can read about protective clothing with electrostatic properties.
 The EN 1149-5 (testing method 1149-3) certification is for your safety.

 EN 1149-3:2004 - electrical discharge.

 This standard describes the breakdown of electrostatic charges from the surface of the clothing materials.

 EN 1149-5:2008 - materials performance and design

-This standard describes the requirements for materials and construction of electrostatic dissipative protective clothing, which is used as part of a basic system to prevent incendiary discharges.
+This standard describes the requirements for the materials and design of electrostatic dissipative protective clothing which is used as part of a grounded system to prevent incendiary discharges.